retailinsight/careers-dataeng-recruitment-tests/MSSQL_CaseStudy/Retail_Insight_MSSQL_Case_Study.md

 ## Tasks

-### Task 1 - Open SSMS and connect to installed instace of MSSQL server
+### Task 1 - Open SSMS and connect to installed instance of MSSQL server

 Open SSMS, it should prompt you to connect to a database engine.
-If the server name isn't pre-populated, enter the servername you noted down in the `Install MSSQL Server` setup step.
+If the server name isn't pre-populated, enter the server name you noted down in the `Install MSSQL Server` setup step.

 ![SQL Server Connect](img\SQLServerConnect.png)